spdx/spdx-3-model/model/Licensing/Classes/OrLaterOperator.md

 ## Summary

-Portion of a LicenseExpression representing this version, or any later version, of the indicated License.
+Portion of an AnyLicenseInfo representing this version, or any later version, of the indicated License.

 ## Description

-An OrLaterOperator indicates that this portion of the LicenseExpression represents either (1) the specified version of the corresponding License, or (2) any later version of that License.
+An OrLaterOperator indicates that this portion of the AnyLicenseInfo represents either (1) the specified version of the corresponding License, or (2) any later version of that License.
 It is represented in the SPDX License Expression Syntax by the `+` operator.